 Broiled Black Cod (Sablefish) with Sweet Chili Sauce

-- 1 TB sambal oelek (red chili paste) Or substitute red chili flakes (much hotter, use 2 tsp) or Gochugaru pepper flakes
+- 1 tablespoon sambal oelek (red chili paste) Or substitute red chili flakes (much hotter, use 2 tsp) or Gochugaru pepper flakes

-- 8 oz sablefish (black cod) Or substitute salmon
+- 8 ounces sablefish (black cod) Or substitute salmon

 - Whisk or blend together vinegar, soy sauce, sugar, garlic powder, sambal oelek, and cayenne (if using).Marinate sablefish in sauce for at least 30 minutes, or overnight.
 (Refrigerate while marinating.)